alphagov/notifications-antivirus/README.md

 Because the container caches things like Python packages, you will need to run this again if you change things like "requirements.txt".

+### AWS credentials

+To run the app you will need appropriate AWS credentials.
+See the [Wiki](https://github.com/alphagov/notifications-manuals/wiki/aws-accounts#how-to-set-up-local-development) for more details.

 ### `environment.sh`

 In the root directory of the application, run: